jpkrooney/KORA_lead_demographics_analysis/README.md

-This repo contains the RMarkdown analysis file and subsequent output files for the paper:
+This repo contains the RMarkdown analysis file and subsequent output files for the manuscript titled:

 ### Blood lead levels in 2018/2019 compared to 1987/1988 in the German population-based KORA study